Agamya-Samuel/plannova-project/README.md

    EMAIL_PASS=your_app_password
    ```
 2. For Gmail, you'll need to use an App Password instead of your regular password

+### Image Compression

+The backend automatically compresses images before uploading them to S3 storage to reduce storage costs and bandwidth usage.
+This feature uses the Sharp library for high-performance image processing.

+Key features:
+- Automatic compression of JPEG, PNG, WebP, TIFF, and AVIF images
+- Configurable quality settings (default: 65%)
+- Automatic resizing to maximum dimensions (default: 1920x1080)
+- Optional conversion to WebP format for better compression
+- Metadata stripping to reduce file size
+- Fallback to original image if compression doesn't reduce size

+See `server/docs/image-compression.md` for detailed documentation.

 ## 📝 Available Scripts